teelabntu/dungbeetle-vertebrate_networks_DNA_metabarcoding/README.md

 ## 2. Demultiplexing

 Raw reads (FASTQ files) of each PCR pool were demultiplexed using the demultiplexer Python script (<https://github.com/DominikBuchner/demultiplexer>).

+Demultiplex template and primers are provided in the folder "2_Demultiplex".

 ## 3. APSCALE